WHO WE ARE

 British in Europe is a coalition of grassroots citizens’ organisations and the largest grouping of UK citizens in the EU.
 It was founded in early 2017 to give UK citizens living, working and studying across the EU a voice in the Brexit negotiations.

-BiE was forced to close its virtual doors in April 2022 through lack of funding.
-However, BiE secured funding for 12 months from the Joseph Rowntree Reform Trust in Nov 2022 to support our campaign to ensure that the secondary implementing legislation for the Elections Act 2022 is delivered and that it works - so that we can reclaim our voting rights and be registered as voters in time for the next general election.
+BiE was forced to consider winding down activities in April 2022 through lack of funding but we have in fact continued to do work in this area on an entirely voluntary basis because we could not ignore the serious and complex cases that were coming up.
+BiE also secured funding for 12 months from the Joseph Rowntree Reform Trust in Nov 2022 to support our campaign to ensure that the secondary implementing legislation for the Elections Act 2022 is delivered and that it works - so that we can reclaim our voting rights and be registered as voters in time for the next general election.
 Once that is done, we plan a further phase of work to raise awareness across the UK diaspora and encourage the registration of these new UK citizen voters.

 What we have achieved so far: